TRIAEIOU/flexible-cloze-2/README.md

 - You set the class "fcz-scroll-area" on the element where you want scrolling to occur.
 - You have the {{FrontSide}} on the back side (to make the JS available).
 - As with Enhanced Cloze you can navigate with keyboard shortcuts (h-j-k per default, configurable) or the edges of the screen.
 - As with Enhanced Cloze you can expand individual clozes (active and inactive) on the front side as well as iterate through the active ones (e.g. all {{c:2}} clozes one by one) by pressing the side edges of the screen or keyboard shortcuts.
 This can be practical to learn lists or tables.
-You can have the cloze you iterate away from remain expanded or collapse (configurable) and also select whether all clozes or only active clozes should be iterated.
+You can have the cloze you iterate away from remain expanded or collapse (configurable) and also select whether all clozes, only active or inactive clozes should be iterated.
 - As with Enhanced Cloze you can expand (and collapse) all clozes (active and inactive) by pressing the top of the screen.
 Additional fields (below the main Text field) can be expanded and collapsed by clicking them.
 It functions a little differently from Enhanced Cloze but the general idea is the same.

 ## Changelog